aurmandi/Computational-Neuroscience-Projects/README.md

 Methods: Logistic Regression for stimulus decoding, PCA for temporal dynamics, and Event-Triggered Averages (ETA) to distinguish Sst-inhibitory neuron tuning from excitatory populations.
 Findings: Established that V1 populations provide a highly reliable code for stimulus identity and demonstrated functional specialization in Sst-inhibitory neurons.

+Data provided by the Allen Institute for Brain Science (2023).
+Visual Behavior 2P Project.
+Available from: portal.brain-map.org

 ### 2. Seizure Dynamics via Wilson-Cowan Modeling (December 2024)
 Focus: Investigating neural stability and the "Edge of Chaos" using dynamical systems theory.
 Methodology: Implementation of coupled differential equations (Runge-Kutta method) to model excitatory-inhibitory (E-I) interactions.